cs50/labs/population/README.md

 * The program prompts the user for two numbers.
 To prompt the user, we use the `get_int()` function, which takes in a message as its argument.
 This function, when called, will print the specified message and return the value that the user inputs into the system.
 * We've stored the values returned by the `get_int()` function inside variables named `start` and `end`, both having the `int` data type. `start` and `end` represent the numbers of llamas we're starting with and ending with.
+* Your program should first ensure that the start size is greater than or equal to 9—if we start with less, the population of llamas will quickly become stagnant!
+It should prompt the user to enter another value for as long as this condition is not met.
-* Your program should first ensure that the end size is greater than the start size.
+* Your program should then ensure that the end size is greater than the start size.
 It should prompt the user to enter another value for as long as this condition is not met.
 * Your program should then calculate an integer number of years until the end value is reached.
 Remember that there cannot be a decimal number of llamas at the end of each year.
 * Finally, your program should print the number of years required for the llama population to reach that end size.